deepchecks/deepchecks/docs/source/user-guide/supported_models.rst

 ====================

 Similar to scikit-learn API, a model will be compatible with deepchecks' checks if it implements some minimal functionality.
-Without a compatible model, deepchecks can't run all checks that require predictions, for example all :docs:`performance checks </api/checks/performance>`.
+Without a compatible model, deepchecks can't run all checks that require predictions, for example all :doc:`performance checks </api/checks/performance>`.

 Below are the minimal requirements for each task type: